 Not all professions and occupations can be found on the LARA website.
 Your regulatory authority might have its own website and resources.
 For example, the State Bar of Michigan regulates attorneys, and it has its own website and resources.

 Not every Michigan business needs a license.
 However, many types of businesses either can or must get a license.
 In many instances, the necessary license is issued by a state agency.
-The State of Michigan's primary website, michigan.gov, has a section devoted to state licenses and permits.
+The State of Michigan's primary website, michigan.gov, has a state license search for state licenses and permits.
 You can either do a search for a particular type of license or click on a link to view an alphabetical list.

 The list of licenses is extensive: It contains hundreds of items, from acupuncture to x-ray technologist.
 In most cases, by clicking on a link for a particular license, you'll be taken to a webpage with information on which state agency is responsible for the license, as well as additional information on laws or regulations relating to the license.

-This article covers only the very tip of the iceberg regarding small business licenses and registrations in Michigan.
-You can find much more information in the many other articles in the Small Business section here on Nolo.com.
-Many of those articles are part of 50-state series—so you can get plenty of information that’s specific to the State of Michigan.
-You can also find expanded information in many Nolo books, such as Legal Guide for Starting & Running a Small Business, by Fred S. Steingold, and The Small Business Start-Up Kit, by Peri Pakroo.
+You can also find more information on the small business section of our website.
+If you're looking to dive in further, you can also find expanded information in many Nolo books, such as Legal Guide for Starting & Running a Small Business, by Fred S. Steingold, and The Small Business Start-Up Kit, by Peri Pakroo.